The name Stoglie was brought to England

 Early Notables of the Stoglie family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early Stoglie Notables in all our PDF Extended History products and printed products wherever possible.
+and in...
+Another 78 words (6 lines of text) are included under the topic Early Stoglie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stoglie family to the New World and Oceana

 at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia